magento/merchdocs/src/marketing/seo-search.md

     url: /catalog/navigation.html

   - title: Catalog Search
     content: Explore how customers search for products in your catalog, and how you can configure standard Adobe Commerce catalog search to improve search results.
-For Live Search installations, see [Live Search]({% link live-search/overview.md %}).
+For Live Search installations, see the Live Search topic.
     url: /catalog/search.html

   - title: Search Terms